Krzysztof Pytka

 At Mannheim I give following lectures:

-3. Statistical Learning and Big Data with R [B.A. course].
+4. Statistical Learning and Big Data with R [B.A. block seminar]

 Here you can find the (old) website with teaching materials.